AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/report-retail-calendar.md

 ---
 title: Reporting on a retail calendar
-description: Learn how to set up the structure to use a 4-5-4 retail calendar within your MBI account.
+description: Learn how to set up the structure to use a 4-5-4 retail calendar within your[!DNL MBI]account.
 ---
 # Reporting on a Retail Calendar

-In this article, we demonstrate how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your MBI account.
+In this article, we demonstrate how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your[!DNL MBI]account.
 The visual report builder provides incredibly flexible time ranges, intervals and independent settings.
 Our team is also able to help you change the start day of the week to align with your business preferences.
 However, all of these settings work with the traditional monthly calendar in place.

 Because many of our customers alter their calendar to use retail or accounting dates, the below steps will illustrate how to work with your data and create reports using retail dates.
 Though the below instructions will reference the 4-5-4 Retail calendar, you can alter them for any specific calendar your team uses, whether it be financial or just a custom time frame.